The top bar used to be transparent in Ubuntu when it was Gnome 3.32. Though it is now a solid color, you can easily make it transparent again.

 However, for the top bar transparency you need to install an extension or use another Gnome Shell theme.

 Enable Top Bar Transparency via Gnome Extension:

-sudo apt install chrome-gnome-shell
+sudo apt install gnome-shell-extension-manager

-That’s it.
+That’s all.
 Enjoy!